 The mediator is qualified in dispute resolution and will aim to explore the issues with you in depth.
 The process follows the mediator code of practice.
 The aim is to find ways forward and to reach an agreement which is mutually acceptable to all parties involved.

 The aim of mediation is to reduce conflict and improve communication between the different parties.
 The mediation process can help towards drafting an agreement/ settlement/proposal document.
 This document can be given to a solicitor to advise and turned in to a draft consent order to be presented to court for approval.
+A consent order is legally binding.

 Civil/Family/SEND mediation offers a safe managed space to discuss the issues that matter at a time & date which is convenient.
 Mediation empowers you to take control of what will happen.